salaboy/knative-kubecon-eu-2024/README.md

 }
 ```
 (might want to explain where this command came from when you use it, or perhaps
-even show creating it during the margarita "Setup Environment" section)
+even show creating it during the "Setup Environment" section)

 # Demo